 During OIT, the food allergen (a commercially manufactured powder mixed with a harmless food) is administered slowly, in small but steadily increasing doses, until the patient is desensitized to it.
 FARE has been a strong supporter of OIT.
 To read FARE's position on OIT in private practice, please click here.

 Early clinical trials have demonstrated that OIT is safe and that it is effective in 70-80 percent of patients, provided that it is properly administered in a controlled setting.
 However, researchers still must determine the most effective dosage and time frame for treatment.
 Further, they must learn whether or not OIT can desensitize large numbers of patients, and finally, if it can lead to tolerance.

-Currently, FARE-funded studies evaluating OIT for walnut and wheat.
+Currently, FARE-funded research is evaluating OIT for walnut.
 Our ultimate goal is to support advanced clinical trials that will lead to the development of standardized, FDA-approved OIT products for major food allergens, including peanut, tree nuts, milk, egg, fish, shellfish, wheat and soy.

 - Sublingual Immunotherapy (SLIT)

 The concept behind SLIT is very similar to OIT, except that the food allergen is dissolved in a solution that is placed under the tongue.
 Research previously funded by FARE compared SLIT and OIT for peanut and found that both approaches were able to desensitize most patients to a degree that is likely to prevent allergic reactions after accidental ingestion.
 SLIT produced a less robust desensitization effect than OIT, but was also less likely to cause serious allergic reactions.
 FARE is currently funding a study to determine whether several years of treatment with peanut SLIT will result in clinical tolerance.